hooklift/node-libvirt/API.md

 ## Hypervisor

-### new Hypervisor(options)
+### new Hypervisor(uri, options)
  Options:

- - uri: libvirt connection URI
  - user: (optional) username for authentication
  - password: (optional) password for authentication
- - readOnly: (optional) wether the connection is read-only
+ - readonly: (optional) whether the connection is read-only

- If options is a string it is used as the URI.
+ If options is a boolean it is used as the readonly parameter

 ### getBaselineCPU([cpu1, cpu2, cpu3, cpuN])
  Computes the most feature-rich CPU which is compatible with all given host CPUs.